2017 Academic Annual Report

 Repairing relationships, creating infrastructure

 Building relationships and renewing trust with traditionally underserved populations is a key building block to expanding participation in clinical and community-based research.
 Historically, there are too many instances of minority and underserved communities being treated unethically by research institutions.
 This legacy runs the gamut from the egregious (such as the Tuskegee Syphilis Study) to the dismissive (like not sharing findings or credit at a study’s close or fairly compensating community partners).
-“I am driven by improving child health and I think we can only do this by addressing the health inequities we see,” says Dr. Brian Saelens.

 Last year, Seattle Children’s hosted listening sessions with representatives from underserved communities and community-based organizations in the Puget Sound area to better understand their past experiences with research and establish priorities for a new path.